Colombia–Nicaragua relations: San Andres archipelago and maritime dispute

 Colombia considered that the Esguerra-Bárcenas Treaty signed between 1928 and 1930 supported their claim on the sovereignty over the islands.
+They exchanged ratification of the treaty in Bogotá on 5 May 1930.

 Nicaragua considered the Esguerra-Bárcenas treaty invalid and argued that at the time it was signed, Nicaragua was invaded by the United States.
 It also appealed to the Pact of Bogota of 1948, under article 31 of which both countries agreed to comply with the International Court of Justice (ICJ).
 Colombia considers this pact as invalid since article 6 in the same document specifies that the pact would not apply to previously resolved disputes referring to the Esguerra-Bárcenas treaty.

+The Junta of National Reconstruction declared the Esguerra-Bárcenas Treaty null and void on 1 February 1980 and said that the San Andrés y Providencia archipelago was Nicaraguan.

+Honduras ratified a treaty signed with Colombia on 30 November 1999 delimiting borders in the Caribbean Sea.
+Nicaragua said that the treaty was taking some 130,000 km2 of Nicaraguan continental platform.